-Located south of Port Lincoln on the Jussieu Peninsula, Lincoln National Park is a little bit different to Coffin Bay National Park and Whalers Way.
+Located south of Port Lincoln on the Jussieu Peninsula, Lincoln National Park (some times mistakenly called the Port Lincoln National Park) is a little bit different to Coffin Bay National Park and Whalers Way.
 While it still has a rugged stretch of coastline, the other side of the peninsula faces the calmer waters of Boston Bay.
 This makes it an ideal location for recreational activities such as fishing and hiking.
 There are some great little beaches where swimming is possible too.

 Lincoln National Park is also the location of the pristine Memory Cove, but you will need to see the people at the Port Lincoln Visitor Information Centre before entering this part of the part.
 Entry is restricted to only 15 vehicles a day to help preserve the area.
 It is home to the endangered White-Bellied Sea Eagle, the second largest bird of prey in Australia.
 There are only 240 pairs remaining and disruption of their habitat by humans is their biggest threat.
 Memory Cove is also only accessible by 4WD.

 There are quite a few locations throughout Lincoln National Park where camping, caravans and RVs are allowed, including a few spots at Memory Cove.
+There are even some glamping tents available to stay in at September Beach.
 This would be a lovely place to spend a few days.

 Part of southern coast of Lincoln National Park overlooks Sleaford Bay.
 Over recent years, this has become the winter home of a small group of Southern Right Whales.
 While not actually in Lincoln National Park, we were able to see the whales at the lookout at the end of Sleaford Bay Road, but they could be anywhere in the bay.